mobilecoinfoundation/mcips/text/0031-transactions-with-contingent-inputs.md

 [prior-art]: #prior-art

 - [Uniswap](https://docs.uniswap.org/protocol/introduction): An introduction to the Uniswap protocol
-- [Air Swap](https://about.airswap.io/): A decentralized peer-to-peer swap network based on Ethereum
+- [AirSwap](https://about.airswap.io/): A decentralized peer-to-peer swap network
 - [Bitcoin Monero Cross-chain Atomic Swaps](https://eprint.iacr.org/2020/1126): A proposal using hashed time-locked contracts and bitcoin scripting language
 - [What is an automated marker maker?](https://www.coindesk.com/learn/2021/08/20/what-is-an-automated-market-maker/): Coindesk article describing AMMs
 - [MEV](https://ethereum.org/en/developers/docs/mev/): A definition and discussion of MEV, particularly in connection to Ethereum